isplab-unil/KGPMeter/README.md

 ### A) Download Netica and install python dependencies

-KGP Meter depends on Netica, a Bayesian Network library in C. Netica needs to be download and compiled from Norsys sources.
+The KGP Meter backend depends on Netica, a Bayesian Network library in C. Netica needs to be download and compiled from Norsys sources.
 Notes:
-- for Mac OS X you will need to have the xcode developer tools and the compilation will fire some warnings that can be safely ignored.
+- for Mac OS X you will need to have the (free) Xcode developer tools and the compilation will fire some warnings that can be safely ignored.
 - for Windows, we don't have a download_compile script yet.
 If you write one, we would be very happy to add it!

 In the repo folder, run the following commands: